fabferri/python-labs/s2s-vng-routing-table-python/Readme.md

 # Azure VPN Gateway Routing and Connection by Azure library for Python

-A comprehensive Python tool for analyzing Azure Virtual Network Gateway (VPN Gateway) routing information, connections, and BGP peer status.
+A Python script for analyzing Azure Virtual Network Gateway (VPN Gateway) routing information, connections, and BGP peer status. <br>
 This tool provides detailed information on connection health, BGP peer status, and route exchange in clean, readable tabular format. <br>
-This tool is built using the Azure SDK for Python and provides professional-grade network analysis capabilities.
+This tool is built using the Azure SDK for Python.

  ## Quick Overview